Informatievlaanderen/address-registry/src/AddressRegistry.Api.Legacy/AddressMatch/Matching/README.md

 * Take `StreetName`, `HouseNumber` and `Index` queries and `Sanitize` them.

-With the results of this, it will fetch the BuildingRegistry stored address and return this.
+With the results of this, it will fetch the BuildingRegistry stored addresses and return them.

 This is the last matcher, it's now or nothing :)